 The raison d'être for this article is simple: traditional ways of researching, theorizing, and practicing purchasing and supply management (PSM) are no longer sufficient to ‘meet the moment’.
-Scholars need to advance a “business-not-as-usual” footing approach to their work, if they are to make a meaningful contribution to addressing the current and future emergencies, as highlighted by recent extreme weather and the covid-19 pandemic.
+Scholars need to advance a “business-not-as-usual” footing approach to their work, if they are to make a meaningful contribution to addressing the current and future emergencies, as highlighted by recent extreme weather and the COVID-19 pandemic.
 Yet, what can this, or should this, mean for a field rooted in traditional business thinking?
 This article builds on the Journal of Purchasing and Supply Management’s (JPSM) 25th Anniversary Special Issue editorial (2019); members of the JPSM’s editorial team advance their unique perspectives on what “business-not-as-usual” means for PSM.
 Specifically, we advocate both thinking much more widely, in scope and ambition, than we currently do, and simultaneously building our ability to comprehend supply chains in a more nuanced and granular way.
 We explore whether the bias toward positivist work has omitted potentially interesting findings, and viewpoints.
 This leads to a call to re-think how we approach our work: should the key criteria always be to focus on theory development or testing?
 Should academics “think bigger”?
 Turning to specific research themes, illustrations of how our current thinking can be challenged or broadened by addressing the circular economy and role of purchasing, and innovation.
-Specifically, the focus in on the PSM function as an intrapreneur within the larger organization, and the role of innovation and technology in PSM work.
+Specifically, the focus on the PSM function as an intrapreneur within the larger organization, and the role of innovation and technology in PSM work.
 Taken together, we hope the ideas and arguments presented here will inform and inspire ambitious and novel approaches to PSM research with significant and enduring impact on the transformation of business.

 Introduction

 “The new normal” and “post-pandemic futures”, along with numerous other similar terms, capture the zeitgeist into which COVID-19 has thrown us.
 Arguably, the multiple challenges that the world was already facing before the current pandemic, including the climate emergency, social crises, and rapid technological change, and variously framed as grand challenges, wicked problems, or existential threats, should have sufficed to gain broad attention to the need to re-consider previous ways of doing things and generate real, widespread commitment to radical change.
 But it took a pandemic to (at least temporarily) shift the rhetoric.
-What differentiates the fight against COVID from previous much more limited efforts is that governments, businesses and communities have demonstrated our capability to take sweeping, often novel or long unseen, measures to mitigate and adapt to threats.
+What differentiates the fight against COVID-19 from previous, much more limited efforts is that governments, businesses and communities have demonstrated our capability to take sweeping, often novel or long unseen, measures to mitigate and adapt to threats.
 Rapid transition to positive ‘business not-as-usual’ is indeed possible.

 Potential ‘not-as-usual’ approaches come from many quarters and a broad range of perspectives.
-Concepts such as degrowth, regenerative business and economics (Svenfelt et al, 2019; Hahn & Tampe, 2021; Raworth, 2017; Pirgmaier, 2017), shifting economic thinking to focus on value (Carney, 2021; Mazzucato, 2018) survival or flourishing (Figueres & Rivett-Carnac, 2020; Ehrenfeld & Hoffman, 2013; Krznaric, 2020), are all based on the premise that: the way we have been doing business and consuming its outputs (and continue to do so) is not sustainable; the impact of these practices must be articulated and acknowledged; and transformative action is essential.
-Notions of potential and suitable responses thus vary, but all can be captured under the umbrella term of business-not-as-usual/BNAU, which we use here as a short-hand for this radical shift in business.
+Concepts such as degrowth, regenerative business and economics (Svenfelt et al, 2019; Hahn & Tampe, 2021; Raworth, 2017; Pirgmaier, 2017), shifting economic thinking to focus on value (Carney, 2021; Mazzucato, 2018), survival or flourishing (Figueres & Rivett-Carnac, 2020; Ehrenfeld & Hoffman, 2013; Krznaric, 2020), are all based on the premise that: the way we have been doing business and consuming its outputs (and continue to do so) is not sustainable; the impact of these practices must be articulated and acknowledged; and transformative action is essential.
+Notions of potential and suitable responses thus vary, but all can be captured under the umbrella term of business-not-as-usual (BNAU), which we use here as a short-hand for this radical shift in business.